Eloy Jiménez Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks 11th in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks 11th in the league.

-- The Phillies' 5.48 team ERA ranks 27th among all league pitching staffs.
+- The Phillies have a 5.28 team ERA that ranks 26th among all MLB pitching staffs.

-- Phillies pitchers combine to allow 17 home runs (1.1 per game), the 10th-fewest in baseball.
+- The Phillies surrender the 10th-fewest home runs in baseball (18 total, one per game).

-- Falter gets the start for the Phillies, his fourth of the season.
-He is 0-2 with a 4.80 ERA and nine strikeouts in 15 2/3 innings pitched.
+- Walker makes the start for the Phillies, his fourth of the season.
+He is 1-1 with a 4.20 ERA and 14 strikeouts in 15 2/3 innings pitched.

-- In his last appearance on Thursday against the Cincinnati Reds, the left-hander went 4 2/3 innings, allowing five earned runs while surrendering eight hits.
+- In his last outing on Friday against the Cincinnati Reds, the righty tossed six innings, allowing one earned run while surrendering four hits.

-- In three games this season, the 25-year-old has an ERA of 4.80, with 5.4 strikeouts per nine innings.
-Opponents are hitting .311 against him.
+- In three games this season, the 30-year-old has an ERA of 4.20, with 8.4 strikeouts per nine innings.
+Opponents are hitting .200 against him.

 © 2023 Data Skrive.
 All rights reserved.